luksfarris/luksfarris.github.io/docs/_posts/2025-09-12-algorithms.md

 #### #32 Former interview question: volume of lakes

+{% include admonition.html
+type="Question"
+body="
-> Imagine an island that is in the shape of a bar graph.
+Imagine an island that is in the shape of a bar graph.
 When it rains, certain areas of the island fill up with rainwater to form lakes.
-Any excess rainwater the island cannot hold in lakes will run off the island to the west or east and drain into the ocean.
+Any excess rainwater the island cannot hold in lakes will run off the island to the west or east and drain into the ocean.<br>
->
-> Given an array of positive integers representing 2-D bar heights, design an algorithm (or write a function) that can compute the total volume (capacity) of water that could be held in all lakes on such an island given an array of the heights of the bars.
-Assume an elevation map where the width of each bar is 1.
+Given an array of positive integers representing 2-D bar heights, design an algorithm (or write a function) that can compute the total volume (capacity) of water that could be held in all lakes on such an island given an array of the heights of the bars.
+Assume an elevation map where the width of each bar is 1.<br>
->
-> Example: Given [1,3,2,4,1,3,1,4,5,2,2,1,4,2,2], return 15 (3 bodies of water with volumes of 1,7,7 yields total volume of 15)
+Example: Given [1,3,2,4,1,3,1,4,5,2,2,1,4,2,2], return 15 (3 bodies of water with volumes of 1,7,7 yields total volume of 15) "
+%}

 ##### Attempt 1